chaua0927/wasm_game_of_life/README.md

 ## About

-This project is designed for sampling the process from developing and compiling Rust libraries into WebAssembly and publishing the resulting package to NPM.
+This project is designed to use Conway's Game of Life for sampling the process from developing and compiling Rust libraries into WebAssembly and publishing the resulting package to NPM.

+___WARNING: This program features flashing lights and patterns.
+Viewer discretion is advised.___

 ## 🚴 Usage